bparanj/crystal/electronics/experiments/short-circuit.md

+PENDING

+Put everything related to types of circuit in this document

 The term **"short circuit"** includes "short" because it describes a direct, unintended path for current that *shortens* the usual route through the circuit.

 In a normal circuit, current flows through specific components (like resistors, capacitors, etc.), each adding resistance and controlling the current flow.
 However, in a short circuit, a low-resistance path bypasses these components, often directly connecting the power source to the ground or another point.
 This shortcut "shortens" the circuit path, allowing an uncontrolled surge of current that can damage components or create heat and sparks.